Abby Dowse Gets Flirty In Black Lacy Lingerie On A Bed

 Abby Dowse has been getting flirty on her Instagram feed as of late, and her newest snap from today was no different.
-She posed in a black, lacy lingerie set and struck a seductive pose in a white bedroom.
+She wore a lacy black lingerie set and struck a seductive pose in a white bedroom.

-In the photo, the blonde glanced down towards the ground with her lips parted.
+In the photo, the blonde glanced down toward the ground with her lips parted.
 She laid her right hand on the edge of a white bed and leaned onto it with her right leg.
-She popped her left hip and emphasized her curves, and her cleavage and flat abs were hard to miss.
+She popped her left hip and emphasized her curves.
+Her cleavage and flat abs were hard to miss.

 Her bra had a classic cut with scalloped lace edging along her cleavage and a strip of fabric in the middle featured the Lounge underwear brand name.
 Her bottoms were matching and featured a triangular cutout in the center that added to the flirty vibes.
 The thong had thick straps that were made of lace, and she tugged at it with her left hand.